CURRENTLY CLOSED DUE TO EXTENSIVE BUILDING WORK

-The Amesbury History Centre is the place to visit to find out all you need to know about the oldest continually inhabited settlement in Britain as recognised by the Guinness Book of Records.
+The Amesbury History Centre is the place to visit to find out all you need to know about the oldest continually inhabited settlement in Britain.
 The centre though small is superbly laid out allowing locals and tourists alike to learn the story behind Amesbury's unique heritage, its connections to Stonehenge and the origins of its rise to military importance.

 Go back to the Mesolithic period and see how Amesbury's earliest known ancestors lived by a spring in the shelter of Vespasian’s Camp from 7596-7542 BC.
 View the exclusively displayed artefacts from the internationally important excavations at Blick Mead including worked flints, bones from the aurochs and other animals; the magical flints that turn a beautiful pink colour when taken out of the water.